aws-samples/serverless-samples/apigw-log-analytic/README.md

 **400 errors (quota exceeded, unauthorized, and invalid-signature) requests**

 This visual provides insights into 4xx errors in your API requests, focusing on quota exceeded, unauthorized, and invalid signature errors.
-You can identify trends and patterns affecting your API's performance and reliability.
-This breakdown helps identify root causes, facilitating targeted improvements, stronger security measures, and optimized quota management for a seamless and secure API experience.
+Identify trends and patterns affecting your API's performance and reliability.
+This breakdown helps pinpoint root causes, enabling targeted improvements, enhanced security measures, and optimized quota management for a seamless and secure API experience.

 ![dashboard overview](./assets/apigw-log-analytic-400-errors.jpg)

 **API by usage plan**

 [A usage plan](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-usage-plans.html#api-gateway-api-usage-plans-overview) specifies who can access one or more deployed API stages and methods.
-This visual provides an overview of API usage by usage plan, domain, and path, highlighting request counts and their utilization across different plans.
+This visual summarizes API usage by usage plan, domain, and path, highlighting request counts and their utilization across different plans.

 ![dashboard overview](./assets/apigw-log-analytic-usageplan.jpg)